HackRTU/SithScope/README.md

 <img width="894" height="618" alt="image" src="https://github.com/user-attachments/assets/8c1c13c8-2aee-4ad2-9e1f-e814fc900544" />

 The last functionality of the SithScope tool is prepared to send the data using the protocol Modbus TCP over the network to the registries of the PLC that have been detected as modifiable.
-The next picture shown how the data have been sent in the left side (using SithScope) and how the IP 10.1.0.130 (the PLC) has interpreted the data and modified it in his registries due to the Nº 1063 query of Wireshark let us see the reading of those registries a few milliseconds later that the request 1041 which sent the exfiltrated data.
-Then these registries are used in the SCADA of the Workstation 2 in the Supervision Network and also by the HMI Magelis in the Control Network.
+The registries detected and used, are being implemented in the SCADA of the Workstation 2 in the Supervision Network and also by the HMI Magelis in the Control Network.
 These two data modifications have allowed an attacker to see the data in the HMI Magelis (Which also could be at Internet or that someone without permissions could read it.

 ---

 ## CONCLUSIONS

 Different conclusion can be taken:
-1. All the attack (in this, and possibly in many architectures) will be undetectable through the network because all the elements involved in the attack are using native requests of the protocol Modbus TCP with legitimate devices.
+1. All the tool process use (in this, and possibly in many architectures) will be undetectable through the network because all the elements involved in the attack are using native requests of the protocol Modbus TCP with legitimate devices.
 2. The firewall couldn’t detect the change in variables due to STRING variables were used, so for it, was a normal traffic sent by the EWS 1.
-3. There are many attacks documented of exfiltration at industrial environments but there is not a technique or a tactic in the ICS Matrix of MITRE ATT&CK considering it.
-But what it is important, is that there are no techniques in the ICS Matrix of exfiltration using industrial protocols.
+3. There are many attacks documented of exfiltration at industrial environments.
-The Modbus TCP protocols allow sending legitimate packages with STRING, WORD, DWORD data, etc. but also, other protocols like Bacnet, EthernetIP or OPC could be used to exfiltrate data through them.
+4. The Modbus TCP protocol allow sending legitimate packages with STRING, WORD, DWORD data, etc. but also, other protocols like Bacnet, EthernetIP or OPC could be used to exfiltrate data through them.

+---

 ## SAFETY & ETHICS

 This content is intended for documentation and (if applicable) for defensive research in controlled, authorised laboratory environments only.
 Reproduction of operational techniques, vectors, or detailed attack procedures in public repositories is dangerous and irresponsible.

-If you are conducting security research:

-- Always obtain explicit written authorization from asset owners before testing.
-- Prefer isolated lab setups and simulated devices, not production equipment.
-- Focus on detection, mitigation, and disclosure processes rather than adversary tradecraft in public artifacts.

 ---